Choosing Your Health Plan

-You have access to all health plans regardless of where you live.
+You have access to both health plans regardless of where you live.

 You have choices when it comes to your health care coverage.
 Choosing the appropriate health plan for you and your family may be easier than you think!

-The State Employee Health Plan offers three health plan options:
+The State Employee Health Plan offers two health plan options:

 - Plan A